 Possessive adjectives also clarify who or what owns something.
 Unlike possessive pronouns—which replace nouns—possessive adjectives go before nouns to modify them.

 Like independent possessive pronouns, possessive adjectives can help streamline sentences.
-To see what we mean, first take a look at a sentence that does not have any possessive adjectives—and sounds a little clunky as a result:
+To see what we mean, take a look at a sentence that does not have any possessive adjectives—and sounds a little clunky as a result:

 It sounds odd to use Jane’s name twice in this sentence.
 A possessive adjective modifying the noun outfits solves the problem:

 Thus, possessive adjectives are quite handy and are used frequently in the English language.
-Here are more examples:

 A common mistake: its vs. it’s

-A very common mistake is putting an apostrophe in the possessive adjective its.
+A common mistake is putting an apostrophe in the possessive adjective its.
 It is easy to confuse its with the contraction of it is, it’s, which does have an apostrophe.
 Remember, though, possessive adjectives never use apostrophes.